Ramapurathu Warrier

 Ramapurathu Warrier (1703–1753) is considered to be the pioneer of the "Vanchippattu" or Boat song form of poetry in Malayalam language.
 Vanchippattu is a poetic form of folk origin composed entirely in the Dravidian metre nathonnata.
 He was born in the year 1703 at Kottayam District, Kerala.

-He was born in Ramapuram, near Palai, in Meenachil Taluk, Kottayam District, Kerala.
+He was born in Ramapuram, near Palai, in Meenachil Taluk, Kottayam District (which was then ruled over by the Poonjar dynasty), Kerala.
 His real name was Sankaran.
 He was a courtier of two successive Kings of Travancore, viz.
 Marthanda Varma and Dharma Raja.